SnurfDev/lua-in-js-libloader/README.md

 [![npm](https://img.shields.io/npm/v/lua-libloader)](https://www.npmjs.com/package/lua-libloader)

-This is a little project of mine, which allows you to refrence nodejs functions in lua using [lua-in-js](https://github.com/teoxoy/lua-in-js) by [teoxoy](https://github.com/teoxoy).
+This library is an extension to [lua-in-js](https://github.com/teoxoy/lua-in-js) which allows you to more conveniently load libraries and objects.

 It currently supports: